 20 Sep How KPIs Help Call Centers Win in the Business Game

 There are 26 calls in the queue, 70 calls in progress and Dee’s target is for her 85 Reps to address their clients’ issues in 5 minutes or less and make 7-12 sales each by the end of the day.
 That is just a small piece of the KPIs that Dee has to manage every day.
+KPIs help call centers win in business, like scores in sports.

-Metrics.
 A scoreboard in a game let’s the players know where they stand and let’s the coach know how to best work the team.
 Similarly, measurable metrics keep Customer Service Reps heads in their game and help their Managers plan for the win.

 How many players are on the team?